graphhopper/graphhopper/docs/web/api-doc.md

 bbox                | The maximum bounding box of the area, format: <br> minLon, minLat, maxLon, maxLat import_date         | [optional] The date time at which the OSM import was done prepare_date        | [optional] The date time at which the preparation (contraction hierarchies) was done.
-If nothing was done this is empty prepare_date        | [optional] The date time at which the preparation (contraction hierarchies) was done.
 If nothing was done this is empty

 ### Output if expected error(s) while routing:
 ```json